sc-johanbecue/xmcloud-foundation-head/README.md

 - NEXT_PUBLIC_OC_API_URL
 Grab Client ID and API URL from your Ordercloud Marketplace and enter here.
 In case you do not enter anything you will be automatically connected to the OrderCloud instance of Christian Hahn.
 With that instance you will have some products already available to be easily used

+## Environment Variables (Editing Host)

+**Management API**
+- Sitecore_GraphQL_ExposePlayground
+To enable the Playground change the standard value false to true and redeploy

 ## Steps after installation